-Candidates must hold a First or 2:1 Honours degree (or equivalent) in an appropriate subject, from a recognised university, OR have two years post-qualification, graduation or registration experience in an appropriate context (normally health, social care, education or clinical/medical context)
+Typically a 1st or 2:1 Honours degree (or its international equivalent) and two years post qualification/graduation/registration experience in an appropriate context such as health, social care, education or a clinical/medical context.

 Months of entry

-Research in Health Practice is a modular postgraduate programme which has been designed to meet the professional needs of a range of health and social care practitioners who are interested in developing their skills as researchers in practice.
-The programme offers the flexibility to enable students to build their knowledge and skills in designing and conducting programmes of research.
-Most appealing is the online aspect, meaning that students can remain within their practice area whilst gaining that all important Masters level qualification, helping them progress their career to specialist practitioner or consultant level within the NHS.
+Research in Health Practice is a modular postgraduate course which has been designed to meet the professional needs of a range of health and social care practitioners who are interested in developing their skills as researchers in practice.

-The programme provides an innovative and integrated blend of knowledge-based, activity-based and experiential learning, underpinned by self reflection and peer review.
+The course provides an innovative and integrated blend of knowledge-based, activity-based and experiential learning, underpinned by self-reflection and peer review.
 A virtual learning environment will form the focus for organising the learning, providing a platform for discussion and sharing of ideas.

 Information for international students

 - IELTS 6.5 (with no less than 6.0 in each of the four components)